SIPP Investment Ideas

 SIPPs put you in charge of your pension planning, but it's important to make the most of the advantages open to you.
 Find out more about how to maximise the value of your pension pot with our handy guide.

 1) Pay in as much as you can: You might be tempted to start small, and increase your contributions later in your career, but increasing your investments now can make a big impact thanks to compound interest.
-Regular Investing in your SIPP is a great way to build up your pension pot, and our Dividend Reinvestment service is another useful tool for boosting your capital.
+Free regular investing in your SIPP is a great way to build up your pension pot, and our dividend reinvestment service is another useful tool for boosting your capital.

 2) Take full advantage of tax relief options: Tax relief on SIPP contributions mean that you can put £10 in your pension for a cost of only £8 – an immediate return of 25%!
 For higher rate tax payers, the return is even greater.
 You can also maximise returns by signing up for salary sacrifice contributions.
 This means that you will not pay National Insurance on the income being used to make contributions, leaving you with more money to invest.